|

 within language.
 Instead of a coercive totality and a totalizing politics, postmodernity stresses a pluralistic and open democracy,

-It was the French thinker Jean-Francois Lyotard who gave a specific form and character
+an awareness of ambivalence and contingency.
+The Nature of Knowledge in The Postmodern Condition It was the French thinker Jean-Francois Lyotard who gave a specific form and character

 to the posmodern condition in his analysis of the social change and transformation in contemporary societies in his book: